ChowdhuryRidwan/User-level-Thread-Library-for-Linux/README.md

 In the thread library, we define a ready_queue, which stores the pointers to the contexts of live threads like a linked list, task_count, that counts the number of alive threads.
 We also have initializing function, that initializes the signal handler for SIGPROF.

+When a program is started, a mutex is created with a unique name.
+After this stage, any thread that needs the resource must lock the mutex from other threads while it is using the resource.
+The mutex is set to unlock when the data is no longer needed or the routine is finished.

 A task_create function that create a context and attaches it with a function that was passed as argument to task_create and adds it into the ready_queue.

 When the first task is created, the timer is set to start, and the signal handler function chooses one context from the ready_queue and it either sets or swaps with the current context.